-It may seem like your car insurance rates can go up or down for no reason.
-But car insurance companies use many factors to decide your rates.
-They may look at things like your age, gender, credit score, and even your marital status.
-Many of these factors help insurers figure out how reliable or risky you are as both a customer and driver.
-Safe drivers pay less, risky drivers pay more.
+Auto insurance companies use many factors to decide your rates.
+Insurers may use your age, gender, credit score, and marital status to determine how reliable a customer or risky a driver you are.
+Safe drivers pay less, and bad drivers pay more.

-This article will explain exactly how your driving record affects your car insurance premium.
-We’ll break down things like what makes up your driving record, and how insurance companies use it when deciding rates.
-You’ll also find out how you could lower your rates if you have a bad driving record.
+This article will explain how your driving record affects your car insurance premium.
+We break down what makes up your driving history and how providers use it when deciding rates.
+Then, we detail the consequences drivers face from insurers for tickets and accidents.
+Finally, we show how to lower rates with a bad driving record.

 What Makes Up Your Driving Record?